 ****I definitely appreciate humor in rounds & will be prone to increasing your speaks if you make me laugh.
 However, if you are sexist, racist, homophobic, etc., I will tank speaks & be wayy more inclined to drop you!

 Just be a nice person & have fun. :))

 Scott Shuda Paradigm

 I am a parent judge.
 While in high-school, I participated on the national-level in C-X and Congress-style events.
-Because I learned some bad habits from C-X debate, habits that that sometimes hurt my ability to be a persuasive speaker as an adult, I have a bias for speakers and teams able to make clear, reasonable and well-considered arguments.
-You won’t win the round by having one perfect card (e.g., global extinction), you will win by using cards to build arguments that hold up better than those put forward by the other side.
+Because I learned some bad habits from C-X debate, habits that that sometimes hurt my ability to be a persuasive speaker as an adult, I have a bias for speakers and teams that engage their audience, make clear, reasonable and well-considered arguments and are not rude to their opponents.